-Some agents just work for one insurance carrier and therefore can only sell that carrier’s product offerings.
+Some agents just work for one insurance carrier and therefore can only sell that long-term care insurance company’s product offerings.
 So, these captive agents might not be able to guide you towards the best solution for your needs, but rather might be limited by their offerings.

 However, that’s might not be what’s best for you.